michaelsouza/sbbu/README.md

 ~~~

 # Execution
-In order to execute is necessary to specify the nmr and the max execution time.
+In order to execute is necessary to specify the NRM file (-nmr) and the max execution time (-tmax).

 Example:
 ~~~